 If you missed Part One.

-We left off with a heavy rain drenching the house that we were renting inside and out.
+There was a heavy rain drenching the house that we were renting, inside and out.
 Later that evening, I was reading to the light of my headlamp (I’m not even sure why I packed it, but so glad I did.), and every so often, I could feel a slight spray of rainwater.
 And through the night, the power flickered on and off.
 I could tell because the overhead light and ceiling fan would turn on intermittently.
-Ugh.

 The next morning we set out early for Playa Rincon.
 I was a bit concerned about flooded roads after the massive amount of rain that was in the house that morning, but we knew it was going to be a sunny day when we saw colorful rows of laundry hanging on fences, rooftops, and even guard rails.